So how do you turn ‘2 dads or 2 moms’ into an opportunity to teach your child something important.

 [00:02:08] Now, a lot of this comes down to personal values.
 Some cultures and religions believe that same-sex relationships are wrong.
 I don’t know if that fits your situation.
 It’s okay to have those values and beliefs because that’s your choice but that doesn’t mean that you can discriminate.
 Children need to grow up knowing that there are laws.
 There are laws to protect people and to make sure that we don’t discriminate against others based on their gender, skin colour, or sexuality.
 That women can work, that it doesn’t matter what my skin colour is, or my sexuality.
 I have as good a chance of getting a job as you.

 [00:04:23] We also talk about how children joke about it.
-They might go, ‘You’re so gay,’ and be negative and derogatory about people with same sex relationships.
+They might go, ‘You’re so gay,’ and be negative and derogatory about people in same-sex relationships.
 We talk about that as well but remind them that it is okay to be same-sex attracted.
 So, for example, the guy who cuts my hair, Ron with his partner Michael, are a lovely couple who’ve been together as long as my partner and I have.
-So, when we go see them my kids have exposure to same-sex attracted couples.
-To them, it’s just a fact of life.
+So, when we go see them my kids are seeing that men can fall in love with women and they can also fall in love with men.
+To my kid’s, it’s just a fact of life.
 It’s like they might grow up and fall in love with a man, a woman, both, or even neither.

 It’s a behaviour that they can be taken to court for, sued for and possibly end up with a jail sentence.
 I’d like to think that we all want our kids to grow up to become good humans and that they’re part of the world.
 Being a part of the world means that we involve everyone.